klen/pytest-redislite/README.md

 - `redis_socket_path`: Specify a path to Redis Socket

+## Fixtures

+The plugin provides the fixtures:

+- `redis_server` (session scope) provides an instance of `redislite.Redis`.
+The fixture manages the server's lifetime (start, shutdown).
+- `redis_url` (session scope) Starts redislite server and provides the server's socket address.
+- `redis_factory` (session scope) a context manager to start/shutdown redislite server.

 ## Auto flush data between tests

 By default the plugin erases all data in Redis between tests.
 If you would like